marespopa/hermesnote/client/docs/MOTIVATION.md

 ## What is the app’s purpose?

 Have an overview of all the freelance clients and the status of the project in just one look.
-From project deadlines and deliverables to proposals and invoices, it’s all in one place.
+From project deadlines and deliverables to proposals and invoices, it is all in one place.

 ## What do you want to achieve by building the app?

-Simplify client management for freelancing gigs
+Simplify client management for freelancing gigs.

 ## How will it engage users?